 To confirm, there is no way to directly see who has viewed your profile directly on Instagram.
 However, there are some other ways to get an idea.

 Check the latest people who have started following you.
 This can give you an idea of the new viewers checking out your profile.

 Take a look at who has recently liked or commented on your post.
 This engagement is definitely an indicator that a users has been viewing your more profile.
 The higher the engagement, more likely the user has visited your profile.

 In the statistics section of your Instagram account, you can see indicative data of who has viewed your profile.
 The exact names of the viewers do not appear, but information such as cities, countries, average age, and gender is available.
 This can provide substantial clues.

-As we mentioned earlier, these applications do not work.
+As mentioned earlier, these applications do not work.
 Some of them include: Who saw my profile, InstaAgent, Qmiran, Kazuy, SocialView, InstaCare, and Who Viewed Me on Instagram, among others.
-If you have already installed any of them before, we recommend to take certain precautions, since most of these Apps aim to access your personal data
+If you have already installed any of these applications, we recommend you take certain precautions, since most of these Apps aim to access your personal data.

 After this, you will be protected against information theft from these applications.
-However, keep an eye on when giving permissions to access your personal data.
+However, be cautious when giving permissions to access your personal data.

 If you want to shield yourself against unwanted eyes you can always set your account to private instead of public, which allows only your followers to see your posts.